 While Google Pay card deposits may sometimes be rejected due to the federal UIGEA banking law, Google Pay P2P transfers are not subject to the law at all, making them a more reliable way to get your bankroll topped off.
-These voucher transfers also allow bettors to use G Pay to claim same-day payouts by selling voucher codes to other players.
+You can even use G Pay to claim same-day payouts by selling voucher codes to other players or withdrawing through MatchPay.

 Is It Legal To Use Google Pay To Fund Online Sports Betting?

 Yes!
 It is legal to bet sports online with international betting sites because the Interstate Wire Act applies only to domestic operators, not players.
 Similarly, the UIGEA targets domestic payment processors that knowingly process financial transfers to and from overseas betting sites, but individual gamblers are not targeted in any way.

 Still, the UIGEA banking law can interrupt card-based and traditional bank-based transactions.
 This is why you can’t use Google Pay to transfer money directly to your overseas sportsbook site of choice.

 Fortunately, there are no laws preventing you from using G Pay as a digital wallet, nor are there any laws that bar you from making Google Pay transfers to private parties via the voucher/transfer/MatchPay methods.

 If you use Google Pay – or if you’re thinking about employing the platform – there are some very good reasons to use G Pay for online sports betting.
 With over 150 million users (roughly 100 million of which are in the US), Google Pay is widely used and extremely popular.